 Creating a positive customer experience also helps you cross-sell or upsell , which in turn boosts your bottom line even more.
 When you've built a positive relationship with your customers, they're more likely to be open to upgrades and promotions.

 Take Reuven Lerner , for example.
 Reuven is a software engineer who transformed his offline training business into online courses.
 Reuven offers his “Intro Python” students an awesome experience, which makes them want to take his advanced courses, too.

 "If you have many different courses -- intro, intermediate, advanced -- then you have the opportunity for an upsell because if people really like your intro course, they will beg you for an advanced course...
 They'll say, ‘You know what?
 I'm just going to buy all of it.'"

 Want to sell online courses like Reuven?
 Check out Podia.
 Podia has everything you need to sell online courses, webinars, downloads, and memberships, and most importantly, create a great customer experience.
-Sign up for a 14-day free trial.
+Give Podia a try for free today.

 In 2013, a Walker study predicted that by the end of 2020, customer experience will overtake price and product as the key brand differentiator.
 The end of 2020 has just eclipsed us -- and their prediction is proving true.

 Gartner found more than two-thirds of companies compete primarily on the basis of customer experience, up from only 36% in 2010.
 And 57% of customers have stopped buying from a company because a competitor provided a better experience.

 The market for online creators is more crowded than ever, but investing in customer experience can help you beat out the competition and boost your bottom line.

 By now, hopefully I've convinced you that customer experience is key to success for businesses of all sizes.
 Let's recap the top five reasons why, so you can get out there and start delighting your customers at every touchpoint.